BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/caesarCipher.md

     # collect the user input
     # if the user input is valid
       # convert the user input to an int
-      # call caesarDecrypt with agruments gibberish and user input
+      # call caesarDecrypt with arguments gibberish and user input
       # then save what it returns in a variable named newText
       # output the new decrypted text
       # if the userInput is the secretNumber